 The course selection is free.
 Courses in English and German are available.
 It is possible to select courses that are only conducted in English in order to fulfil the criteria for earning credits.

-End of March each year for the following winter semester
+All applicants: 30 March for the following winter semester

 The Faculty of Law at the University of Göttingen welcomes the application of students pursuing a doctorate degree in the fields of international law, European law, and comparative law and intending to write their doctoral theses in English.